5 Cut & Carry Goat Fodder plants that Chickens, Pigs, Cattle and People can also eat

 Banana trunks can also be laid along the contour on a slope to slow water runoff and catch sediment to increase fertility.

-Banana plants go up fast if it’s warm and there’s ample moisture and nutrient, and could “hold” an area while you figure out what else you want to grow there; they’d be easy to convert into mulch and compostable material once you don't need them anymore.
+Banana plants go up fast if it’s warm and there’s ample moisture and nutrient, and could “hold” an area while you figure out what else you want to grow there; they’d be easy to convert into fodder, mulch, or compostable material once you don't need them anymore.

-In my opinion its impossible to have too many banana trees.
+In my opinion its nearly impossible to have too many banana trees.

 We’ve had some pigs that just love arrowroot tubers thrown to them as is; and some that are like, “Meh.”
 (I think they may have been a little too well fed.)